jeffpar/pcjs/tools/disk/README.md

     node modules/diskinfo.js /diskettes/pcx86/sys/dos/2.00/archive/PCDOS200-DISK1.img PCDOS200-DISK1.json

-In addition to IMG files, DiskInfo also includes (experimental) support for PSI (PCE Sector Image) files, which can in turn be built from Kryoflux RAW files.
+In addition to IMG files, DiskImage also includes (experimental) support for PSI (PCE Sector Image) files, which can in turn be built from Kryoflux RAW files.
 Here are the basic steps, using tools from [PCE](http://www.hampa.ch/pce/):

  1. From the Kryoflux RAW files, create a PFI ("PCE Flux Image") file
  2. Next, create a PRI ("PCE Raw Image") file, with the flux reversal pulses converted to bits
  3. From the PRI file, create a PSI ("PCE Sector Image") file
- 4. From the PSI file, create a JSON-encoded disk image file, using the PCjs `DiskInfo` utility
+ 4. From the PSI file, create a JSON-encoded disk image file, using the PCjs `DiskImage` utility

 which translates to these commands (using a 360K PC diskette named "disk1" as an example):